Image Credits: Andrey Suslov/shutterstock.com

 Impact of Nanoscale Sensors

-The emergence of MEMS and nanoscale sensors is decreasing the size, weight and cost of sensors and sensor arrays by orders of magnitude, while at the same time improving their spatial and temporal resolution and increasing accuracy.
-MEMS and microsystems technologies have played a role in automotive engine control in the form of Manifold Absolute Sensors since 1979.
-Pressure sensors, accelerometers, angular rate sensors, and a variety of other MEMS/MST devices are produced in large volume as a consequence of requests on:
+Since 1979, MEMS and microsystems technologies have played a role in automotive engine control in the form of Manifold Absolute Sensors.
+Accelerometers, pressure sensors, angular rate sensors, and a range of other MEMS/MST devices are manufactured in huge volumes due to requests on:

 Properties of Automotive Sensors

-Propelled by legislated safety and environmental requirements as well as a consumer market demanding safer, cleaner, and more reliable vehicles, the worldwide automotive sensor market is valued at £2.87bn, and is expected to continue growing at an annual average rate of about 7%
+Driven by legislated safety and environmental demands as well as a consumer market requiring cleaner, safer, and more reliable vehicles, the global automotive sensor market is valued at £2.87 billion and is anticipated to grow continuously at an annual average rate of around 7%.